bsts-projects/psystats/README.md

 * Calculating the standard deviation for population data
 * Calculating the standard deviation for sample data
 * Calculating *z*-scores
+* Probability:  *z*-scores and proportions of the normal distribution

 ## Drafts in Progress
-* Probability:  *z*-scores and proportions of the normal distribution
+* Probability and Samples